Salerno Cathedral: Architectural features

 The interior has a nave and two aisles, divided by pilasters in which the original columns are embedded, and three apses.
-Artworks include two pulpits with mosaic decorations, paintings by Francesco Solimena, a 14th-century Gothic statue of Madonna with Child and the sepulchres of the Neapolitan queen Margaret of Durazzo, of Roger Borsa and of archbishop Bartolomeo d'Arpano, and the tomb of Pope Gregory VII.
+Artworks include two pulpits with mosaic decorations, paintings by Francesco Solimena, a 14th-century Gothic fresco of Madonna with Child and the sepulchres of the Neapolitan queen Margaret of Durazzo, of Roger Borsa and of archbishop Bartolomeo d'Arpano, and the tomb of Pope Gregory VII.

+The Cathedral is visited by thousands of tourists from all over the world and has two important additional sections: the Duomo Museum and the Cripta with Saint Matthews remains.

+The "Duomo Museum" houses artworks from different ages, including the silver statues of the Salernitane Martyrs (13th century) and documents of the renowned Schola Medica Salernitana (the first University of Europe, according to some scholars like G. Crisci).

+The Crypt

+The most famous and important section of the Cathedral is the Crypt, that contains the rests of one of the twelve apostles: Saint Matthew.

-The crypt, believed to house the remains of Matthew the Apostle, is a groin vaulted hall with a basilica-like plan divided by columns.
+This Crypt, with the remains of Matthew the Apostle brought there in 954 AD, is a groin vaulted hall with a basilica-like plan divided by columns.

 It was restored under design by Domenico Fontana and his son Giulio in 1606–1608, with marble decorations added in the 18th century.

 All of the ceiling frescoes are painted by Belisario Corenzio and depict scenes from the Gospel of Matthew, as well as some episodes of the history of Salerno (such as the siege of the city by the French).

-The Duomo Museum houses artworks from different ages, including the silver statues of the Salernitane Martyrs (13th century) and documents of the renowned Schola Medica Salernitana (the first University of Europe, according to some scholars like G. Crisci).
+Inside the Crypt there are the tombs of saint Caio, Ante e Fortunato & San Felice with the remains of virgin saints Marina and Costanza.

+Inside a hole of the Crypt's main altar can be seen the original remains of Saint Matthew, that produced until the XIX century a special liquid called "Manna San Matteo" (similar to the Saint Gennaro's blood liquefaction).